 Books are my big passion and central to my blog and I’m always looking for recommendations.
 What one book would you give me and recommend as a ‘must-read’?

-I am not a massive reader of fantasy but I do like to dabble from time to time and chatting with you tonight has made me fancy a bit of fantasy, so I will give it a go.
 So, we’ve been drinking all evening.
 What is your failsafe plan to avoid a hangover and your go-to cure if you do end up with one?

 After our fabulous night out, what would be your ideal way to spend the rest of a perfect weekend?

 It’s the time of the evening to kick off the shoes, light a fire and read by the soft illumination of a flickering flame.
 Then another final dram, before heading for a beautiful sleep.
 Thanks for having me, it’s been wonderful to spend this time with you.

 Thanks for joining me this evening, Andrew, it’s been lovely chatting to you.

 Andrew’s latest novel, The Hawk Legacy, is available now in both ebook and paperback formats and you can buy a copy here.
 The Hawk Legacy is available as part of your Kindle Unlimited subscription.